Modern Slavery Statement

 Organisational Structure and Supply Chain

+This statement covers the activities of Arcus Solutions (Holdings) Ltd and any of its subsidiaries.
 Our supply chain comprises a wide range of suppliers and contractors from SMEs to much larger corporations across multi-skill sets within the FM sector.
 We engage contractor organisations to carry out works and services on our clients’ sites and for the sourcing of materials and manufactured products.

 We fully support our corporate objectives to maintain respect for all and eradicate modern slavery and human trafficking.

-After a careful review of our activities, the following were identified as being at high risk of slavery or human trafficking and therefore, have relevant controls in place to mitigate risks.
+After a careful review of our activities, the following were identified as being at high risk of slavery or human trafficking and therefore, have the relevant controls in place to mitigate risks.
 Responsibility for the organisation’s anti-slavery initiatives is as follows:

 Relevant Policies